The Making of a Better Math Student: 3 Ways to Overcome Frustration and Encourage Learning

 It also can be good to help students practice their math skills with supervision and instruction from the teacher.
 While it may not always be appropriate, adopting some flipped-classroom principles or working with whiteboarding in class can be great ways to see if students “get” the material and can explain its basic principles.
 Follow these meetings up with assignments that echo what students practiced in class to help lock in the skills.
 In his blog Flippingmath, Graham Johnson notes the benefits to a flipped-model math class include increased opportunities for differentiation and more time for direct student engagement.

-Often instruction time is so packed with content, it feels impossible to address affective or soft skills of students, particularly if one of the barriers to learning is in their attitude.
+Often instruction time is so packed with content, it feels impossible to address students’ soft skills, particularly if one of the barriers to learning is in their attitude.
 It’s an effective use of time to help students reset their understanding of and relationship with math.
+The good news?
+You can learn more teaching strategies in our Mathematics Curriculum & Instruction MEd program.

 Monica Fuglei is a graduate of the University of Nebraska in Omaha and a current faculty member of Arapahoe Community College in Colorado, where she teaches composition and creative writing.Learn More: Click to view related resources.